 Students are able to access their grades at the end of each academic term through their Student Center (student.uwo.ca).
 Courses attempted, the grades achieved, comments concerning a student's eligibility for a requested program, progression and graduation eligibility, and averages where appropriate, are reported to the student.
 This information is confidential and may only be accessed by entering their Western user ID and password.

-A transcript is a copy of a student's permanent academic record at this University, duly certified by the Registrar and bearing the embossed seal of the University.
-A transcript is privileged information and is available only upon the written or online request and payment of the fee in effect at the time by the student.
-For current fees and processing times check the website of the Office of the Registrar: http://www.registrar.uwo.ca/
+A transcript is a copy of a student's permanent academic record at this University, duly certified by the Registrar and bearing the seal of the University.
+A transcript is privileged information and is available only upon written request and payment of the fee in effect at the time by the student.

 A transcript is required as one of the supporting documents for: applications to other universities and graduate schools; fellowship and scholarship applications; and is commonly required by prospective employers.
 The transcript is a record of a student's academic progress.
 It contains the following information: